iusztinpaul/energy-forecasting/README.md

 echo "ML_PIPELINE_ROOT_DIR=/opt/airflow/dags" >> .env
 ```

-Now move to the DAGS directory:
+Now from the `airflow` directory move to the `dags` directory and run:
 ```shell
 cd ./dags